 Blending rock, folk, Celtic, bluegrass and Americana traditions into a high-energy style the group calls ether-electrified porch music, the Virginia quintet’s poetic songs are brought to life with acoustic & electric guitars, mandolin, fiddle, bass, drums, cello, banjo, penny whistle, pedal steel, accordion and rich vocal harmony.

-Carbon Leaf writes, records and produces its music independently from their studio in Richmond, VA, and has performed over 2,400 lives shows across 17 albums in their long career.
-The group’s independent music and spirit continue to resonate with its fans.
+Carbon Leaf writes, records and produces its music independently from their studio in Richmond, VA, and has performed over 2,600 live shows across 17 albums in their long career.

 The Virginia-based quintet rose out of Randolph-Macon College where, in 1992, the band met and began playing at college parties and fraternities.
 A move to Richmond, followed by heavy regional touring, saw the five piece coming into their own and developing a devoted fanbase.
 At the time, Richmond was a fertile music scene, also giving rise to like-minded acoustic rock acts like The Dave Matthews Band, Agents of Good Roots and the Pat McGee Band, helping to nurture the band to greater artistic heights.
 By 2001 they had released four records independently and had a radio hit with their single “The Boxer.”
 The success of that single sparked interest in record labels, and in 2004 they recorded Indian Summer, released on Vanguard Records to great acclaim.
 Tunes like “Life Less Ordinary” and “What About Everything” found regular rotation on AAA radio stations around the country.